 PULL POST FOOTINGS

-In accordance with ASTM F567, except concrete shall be 10-inch diameter x 42-inch deep with a uniform and plumb vertical surface.
+In accordance with ASTM F567, except concrete shall be 10-inch diameter x a minimum of 42-inch deep with a uniform and plumb vertical surface.
+Footings shall be approved by the Project Representative prior to post installation.

 SWING GATES

-Include the entire assembly to make an [ Specify foot height ] high gate system to match fence height.
+Include the entire assembly to make an [ Specify foot height ] high gate system to match fence height and either galvanized or PVC coating.
 Unless otherwise specified, PVC and galvanized coatings shall be identical to fabric.
 Refer to Article 2.1.

 Frames: